Face à l'opinion

-Face à l'opinion was a French political television show hosted by Pierre Corval and broadcast on RTF, from October 20, 1954, to 1956.
+Face à l'opinion is a French political show, which was hosted by Pierre Corval and broadcast on RTF from October 20, 1954, to 1956.

 Premise

-The show format is based on the American news show Meet the Press, where journalists questioned the politicians on live television; it was the first type of programme of its kind on French television.
+The format was based on the American news show Meet the Press, where journalists questioned the politicians on live television.
+It was the first programme of its kind on French television.

-The show was cancelled by Guy Mollet because he was concerned about a programme on the legislative elections.
+The show was cancelled by Guy Mollet because he was concerned about a programme on that year's legislative election.